RITC3/rc3site/README.md

 RC3 Website
 ===========
 Well here it is up on git!
 Neat!
+Its also messy as shit, but that's okay :)

 Setup
 -----